 by Etsy: AlixCrafts

 The rosewood on this ring gives it a luxurious look and we love the fact that each one is handmade, so no two look exactly alike.
 Whether he’d prefer to be slaying dragons or hanging out in a boardroom, this ring will look amazing wherever he wears it.

 A ring fit for the proverbial ‘bad boy’, that was our first impression when we laid eyes on this black zirconium and titanium ring.

 Black is still on the rise in popularity among men’s wedding bands, but for us this one stands out amongst the rest.

 6. Titanium With Turquoise Inlay

 A splash of color is always a good thing, and the bright blue-green of turquoise in this ring is eye-catching.
 It’s the perfect ring for the guy who likes to stand out in a crowd, but doesn’t want to hijack the whole room.

 Customizable Titanium Bands – One of the great things about titanium is that it’s easy to customize.
 A wedding band symbolizes your promise to be there forever through good times and bad for the one you love the most.
 Having that promise engraved right into your band just makes it that much more special.

 7. Handcrafted, Engraved Titanium

 If you want the whole world to know exactly who you belong with, this is the band for you.
-“The Covey” looks like a standard titanium band, but its label: “Banded by _______” shows everyone it’s much, much more.
+It looks like a standard titanium band, but it can be engraved with a design or a message, making it so much more.